Adroiti/docs-for-code-review-tools/tfsec/google-iam-no-org-level-service-account-impersonation.md

-Pattern: Users granted service account access at the organization level
+Pattern: Use of org-level service account access for Google IAM

 Issue: -